Skip to content

 ClarityX makes the most sense for:

-• patients with a history of difficult side effects or poor medication fit
+• people with a history of poor response or hard side effects on prior prescriptions

-• people who want a PGx-specific test rather than a general DNA report
+• buyers who want a PGx-focused product rather than a broad ancestry kit

 It makes less sense for: